vjabhi000985/MLflow_Prefect_Orchestration/README.md

 - [✅] Demonstrate hyperparameter plots.
 - [✅] Demonstrate how to register models and manage by tagging them.
 - [✅] `(BONUS)` Build a Prefect Workflow and Auto Schedule it.
 Show the Prefect Dashboard with relevant outputs.
-- [❌] Need to prepare the ppt of this project and submit it on 29th March, before 3:00 PM.
-- [❌] Have to update the readme.md file.
-- [❌] Also, share the post into linkedin.
-- [❌] At last, also share the advanced data analytics certificate on linkedin.

 ### Tools Used:
 - `MLflow` : Open-source platform for managing the Machine Learning (ML) lifecycle.